aha-oida/aha-secret/README.md

 ## Docker-Compose

 It is possible to start this application using docker-compose.
-It will not only start aha-secret but also a memcache-service that will store the request-attempts for [Rack::Attack](https://github.com/rack/rack-attack).
+It will not only start aha-secret but also a memcache-service to the request-attempts for [Rack::Attack](https://github.com/rack/rack-attack).

 First download the source: